-- 1. Connect the PC to the LAN with the ThraneLINK products for which you want to update software. - 2.
-Click the TMA icon on the PC's desktop.
-The program starts and displays the ThraneLINK products found on the network. - If a Windows Security Alert pops up click Allow access (Windows 7) or Unblock (Windows XP). - 3.
+- 1. Connect the PC to the LAN with the ThraneLINK products for which you want to update software. - Click the TMA icon on the PC's desktop.
+The program starts and displays the ThraneLINK products found on the network.
+If a Windows Security Alert pops up click Allow access (Windows 7) or Unblock (Windows XP). - 3.
 Insert a USB memory stick with the new software version (placed in the root) into a USB connector in the PC.
-1 - The TMA automatically discovers the new software version(s) and a software update icon flashes next to the unit(s) for which the software can be installed.